fitbenchmarking/fitbenchmarking/docs/source/concept/how/BenchmarkingParadigm.rst

-Once you have chosen which minimizers you want to compare on which problems, running FitBenchmarking will give you a comparison.
+Once you have chosen which minimizers you want to compare on which problems, running FitBenchmarking will give you a comparison to indicate which of the chosen minimizers performs best.

 FitBenchmarking will display the results by presenting the user with tables.
 A full list of the metrics we use is given in the section :ref:`output`.